marcelloale/SDN-QoS-PoC/README.md

 This command opens three terminals and two vlc clients.

-We use the [big buck bunny MP4+H264 FullHD Video](http://distribution.bbb3d.renderfarming.net/video/mp4/bbb_sunflower_1080p_30fps_normal.mp4) in this proof of concept.
+We use the [video-small.3gp](http://mirrors.standaloneinstaller.com/video-sample/P6090053.3gp) in this proof of concept.

 We start the Video Stream emission running in the "RTP Stream Emiter" terminal the following command: